Global19-atlassian-net/iODKbook2/AlgLin/source/p_unitarne_iloczyn_skalarny.rst

    4. :math:`\,\langle x,x\rangle\geq 0\quad\land\quad
       [\ \,\langle x,x\rangle=0\ \ \Leftrightarrow\ \ x=\theta\ \,]\,.`

-**Uwagi i komentarze.**

-* Iloczyn skalarny dwóch wektorów należących do zespolonej przestrzeni :math:`\,V\ ` jest liczbą zespoloną.

-* Warunek 1. stwierdza, że przestawienie czynników jest równoważne sprzężeniu zespolonemu iloczynu skalarnego.
+**Comments and remarks.**

+* An inner product of two vectors belonging to the complex space :math:`\,V\ ` is a complex number.

+* The condition 1. states that swapping of vectors is equivalent to complex conjugation of an inner product.
-  Przyjmując :math:`\ y=x\ ` otrzymujemy: :math:`\ \langle x,x\rangle=\langle x,x\rangle^*\,,\ `
+  If :math:`\ y=x,\ ` then: :math:`\ \langle x,x\rangle=\langle x,x\rangle^*\,,\ `
-  co oznacza, że kwadrat skalarny jest liczbą rzeczywistą.
-Dzięki temu ma sens warunek 4., w którym dodatkowo żąda się, żeby :math:`\ \langle x,x\rangle\geq 0.`

-* Warunki 2. i :math:`\,` 3. stwierdzają odpowiednio addytywność i jednorodność iloczynu skalarnego ze względu na *drugi* czynnik wektorowy.

-* Warunek 4. postuluje, że kwadrat skalarny jest liczbą nieujemną, przy czym jedynym wektorem, którego kwadrat skalarny równa się zeru, jest wektor zerowy.

-Bezpośrednio z definicji wynikają dalsze własności iloczynu skalarnego:
+  which means that an inner product of a vector with itself is a real number.
+  Because of this, it makes sense to introduce an additional condition 4., which requires that :math:`\ \langle x,x\rangle\geq 0.`

+* The conditions 2. and :math:`\,` 3. state in turn additivity and homogeneity of an inner product with respect to the *second* vector.

+* The condition 4. imposes that an inner product of a vector with itself is a non-negative number, and the only vector for which it is zero is the zero vector.

+The definition directly implies further properties of an inner product:

 .. math::